Due to COVID 19, the last couple of years have resulted in a reduced number of races and limits on spectator attendance.

 The series rules remain unchanged from last season, with the cars constructed to specifications and controls common to most stock car series.
 The chassis is a tube frame covered with fiberglass bodies.
 Depending on the engine choice, a car can weigh as much as 2800-lbs.
 Crate motors from General Motors (GM 604 & GM 602) and Ford (347) are used in the series.
 To regulate expenses, competitors use a spec tire from American Racer and Bilstein A2 shock absorbers.
 There are also rules which restrict the options available for transmissions, ignition components, body material, brakes, etc.

-The fifth round of the 2022 APC United Late Model championship for Pro Late Models was held at Flamboro Speedway.
-Drivers would compete in a one-hundred-lap contest around the 1/3-mile semi-banked asphalt oval.
+The opening round of the 2022 APC United Late Model championship for Pro Late Models was held at Sunset Speedway.
+Drivers would compete in the Dayco 100 a one-hundred-lap contest around the 1/3-mile banked asphalt oval.

 |FINISH||START||DRIVER||SPONSOR / CAR||LAPS|